christenmartin/safeSlots/README.md

 # safeSlots

-We're creating an app for the covid-19 crisis that:
+Our app aims to solve the problem of covid-19 spread by:

-* Makes for a safer, quicker, and more orderly experience for customers and employees.
+* Making for a safer, quicker, and more orderly experience for customers and employees.

-* Reduces vectors for covid-19 by significantly limiting the number of people standing in line or in the store.
+* Reducing vectors for covid-19 by significantly limiting the number of people standing in line or in the store.

-* Allows stores to more easily manage how many customers come in per time slot.
+* Allowing stores to more easily manage how many customers come in per time slot.